-The school is allocated £935 for each eligible Ever Six FSM student and £1,900 for each Looked After Child.
-57% of our students in 2015-2016 were eligible.
-The school received a grant of £330,145.
+The school is allocated £955 for each eligible Ever Six FSM student and £2345 for each Looked After Child.
+In 2021-2022 53% of our students were eligible and the school received a grant of £308,465

 USE OF THIS FUNDING

 We believe that the primary tool for closing the gaps is high quality teaching and learning.
 We know that high quality teaching has a disproportionately positive impact on students from disadvantaged backgrounds.
 Along with high quality teaching whole-class teaching we understand that some young people will benefit from extra intervention in order to accelerate their progress and raise their attainment.
-We also believe that strong pastoral care plays a major role in supporting effective learning.
+We also know that strong pastoral care plays a major role in supporting effective learning.